byunw/Capstone-Project/README.md

   The training dataset has 5,969 samples.
 The test dataset has 1,280 data samples.
 The validation dataset has 1,279 data samples.

 # Training
-  hyperparameters
-   learning rate: 3e-5
-   epoch: 1
-   batch size: 16
+  **Hyperparameters**
+  - Learning rate: `3e-5`
+  - Epochs: `1`
+  - Batch size: `16`

-  Above are the hyperparameters I have used before.
+  The above are the hyperparameters I used so far.
+I will further tune these hyperparameters in future.
-  But I will tinker with hyperparameters.